What is Affirmative Therapy?

 - we draw together on your strengths and assets as a human being; not just your “problems”

-How Do I Find an LGBT Affirming Therapist?
+How Do I Find an LGBTQIA Affirming Therapist?

-A great place to begin your search is your local LGBT Center.
+Search online for your local LGBTQ Center .
 You can also check these searchable data bases for a listing in your area:

 The Lesbian and Gay Psychotherapy Association